snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 ---

 ## What is influencer whitelisting?
+Influencer whitelisting is a process in which a company or organization creates a list of approved influencers who are allowed to promote their products or services.
+This list is typically created to ensure that the company's brand and reputation are protected by only working with influencers who have a positive reputation and align with the company's values and messaging.

+Influencer whitelisting is often used in social media marketing, where companies use influencers with large followings to promote their products or services to a wider audience.
+By creating a whitelist of approved influencers, companies can ensure that the influencers they work with meet certain criteria and are not likely to damage the company's reputation through their actions or content.

+In order to be whitelisted, influencers typically have to go through a vetting process, which may include providing information about their followers, engagement rates, and content history.
+Companies may also require influencers to sign a contract or agreement outlining the terms of their partnership and any requirements for content creation or promotion.
 ## Don't confuse influencer whitelisting with paid partnerships
 ## What is dark posting?
 ## What are the pros and cons of whitelisting for a brand?